ikr/ikr.su/resume_content.md

 ### October 2001—March 2002: iNetLab, Novosibirsk.

-* Developed a program for visual modeling in the field of seismic geophysics: drawing the earth and water layers, and assigning their attributes.
+* Developed a program for visual modeling in the field of **seismic geophysics**: drawing the earth and water layers, and assigning their attributes.
 Ultimately, the model is exported for computation handled by a different program.